Georgia Deer Season 2023 [All You Need To Know!]

 What are the hunting seasons and equipment restrictions for white-tailed deer in Georgia?

-Hunting season for white-tailed deer in Georgia is divided into three periods, each of which allows the use of specific hunting equipment.
+Hunting season for white-tailed in Georgia is divided into three periods, each of which allows the use of specific hunting equipment.

 • The archery season runs from the second Saturday in September until early January and allows the use of archery equipment such as bows and arrows.